Gillete History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Gillete is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Gillete family name comes from a diminution of the medieval given name Giles.
 That name is derived from the Greek aigidion, which means kid, or young goat.
-CITATION[CLOSE]

 Early Origins of the Gillete family